Todd Manning

-Thomas Todd Manning is a fictional character from the American daytime drama One Life to Live (OLTL).
-Created by writers Michael Malone and Josh Griffith, the role was originated in 1992 by actor Roger Howarth.
+Thomas Todd Manning is a fictional character from the American daytime dramas One Life to Live (OLTL) and General Hospital (GH).
+Created by writers Michael Malone and Josh Griffith, the role was originated in 1993 by actor Roger Howarth.
 Todd was a college student and fraternity brother to Kevin Buchanan, Zach Rosen, and Powell Lord.
 In 1993, following a storyline in which he becomes acquainted with Marty Saybrooke, he initiates a gang rape on her with the help of Zach and Powell.
 The storyline was considered groundbreaking by television critics.
 Its main players—Howarth, Susan Haskell (Marty), and Hillary B. Smith (Todd's lawyer Nora Hanen)—won Emmys in 1994, as did Malone and his writing team.
 Howarth left the role in 2003; it was recast with Trevor St. John, physically altered by plastic surgery.
 In 2011, Howarth returned to OLTL; it was disclosed Todd had been taken hostage and St. John's version of the character was really Todd's identical twin brother, Victor Lord, Jr., conditioned to assume Todd's place.